Bo0sted/phasmophobia-stopwatch-timer/README.md

   - The code that handles this logging can be found [here](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/updatemanager.cpp#L66)
   - But the log only consists of:
     - The name of your operating system.
 If you run Linux, this will probably include the name of your distro.
-    - The version of your program
+    - The version of your program.
     - Your UUID.
 This is a randomly generated combination of letters and numbers to distinguish your anonymous log from other people.
-It is generated when the program is launched and it doesn't detect a UUID in your configuration file.
+It is generated when the program starts up and doesn't detect a UUID in your config file.
       - The code for UUID generation can be found [here](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/qsettingsmanager.cpp#L281)
-      - And last but not least your country code.
+      - Your country code.
 This information is obtained 100% offline by looking at the language of your system.
-    - And a unix timestamp
+      - And last but not least a unix timestamp

 That's it!
 I a am privacy concious person myself so I designed these logs to be as privacy friendly as possible.